![]() |

 Major work on the interior of the church, including the new lighting and heating and the provision of better wheelchair access, was completed in April, 2002 .
 Two sections of scaffolding gave access to the roof angel hammer beams for gilding, and the Chancel and Sanctuary ceilings for repair, painting and part gilding.
 Suspension columns for the new lighting were fixed in this period.
 Meanwhile, at floor level, the new heating system was installed, and broken and |

-cracked concrete flooring was replaced in
+concrete flooring was replaced in Yorkshire stone.

 |